nikhilmadhu/otd/README.md

 ## Modeling
 As the dataset is fairly large, we will run the intial modeling against 50% of the dataset (for computational efficiencies) and then do the final set of training and optimization with the full dataset

-As the final goal is to ensure that the model is able to predict OTD-NotMet cases effectively, we will focus on Recall of the model
+As the final goal is to ensure that the model is able to predict OTD-NotMet cases effectively, we will focus on **Recall** of the model as we need negative cases to be identified efficiently.

-GridSearchCV was used to evaluate the performance of various combinations of AUC/ROC metric to identify a good model from the following base models -
+GridSearchCV was used to evaluate the performance of various combinations of **Recall** followed by AUC/ROC metric to identify a good model from the following base models -
 1. KNeighborsClassifier
 2. DecisionTreeClassifier
 3. LogisticRegression
 4. SVC (Support Vector Machine based classifier)

-and, the following Enseble models -
+and, then, the  following Enseble models -
 1. RandomForestClassifier
 2. GradientBoostingClassifier
 3. AdaBoostClassifier